solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

 kubectl rollout restart deployment recommendation -n istioinaction
 ```

-Tip: If you want to conveniently rollout restart all deployments in the istioinaction namespace, you can just run the command below:
+Tip: If you want to rollout restart all deployments in the istioinaction namespace, you can run the following command:

 ```bash
 kubectl rollout restart deployment -n istioinaction